-Visits and tours of these sites, and many other historic places (including Hexham, Ripon, York, and the ruined abbeys of Fountains, Whitby and Rievaulx) can be arranged to suit particular itineraries.
-Opportunities and materials for worship can also be offered (most of the churches of interest are very happy to make provision for pilgrim groups to hold their own service in the church), as well as all necessary practical arrangements for such trips.
+There are many other historic places (including Hexham, Ripon, York, and the ruined abbeys of Fountains, Whitby and Rievaulx) that you may wish to visit during your stay with us.
+Opportunities and materials for worship may also be offered (most of the churches of interest are very happy to make provision for pilgrim groups to hold their own service in the church).

 In partnership with Durham Cathedral, St Chad’s College hosts a Holy Week Retreat each year.